photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     in a terminal to change an existing password.
 You can also reset your database for a clean start.

 The server port and [config options](config-options.md) may be changed in `docker-compose.yml` at any time.
-Remember to restart the app container for changes to take effect:
+Remember to restart the app for changes to take effect:

 ```
 docker-compose stop photoprism